ecomaikgolf/L24-RC-IMUNES/README.md

 ## Description
 Imunes is a "Integrated Multiprotocol Network Emulator/Simulator" created by the University of Zagreb using FreeBSD.

-As "Computer Networks" subject needs to be performed on a specific network (practises) i'm trying to replicate it.
+As the "Computer Networks" subject needs to be performed on a specific network (practises) i'm trying to replicate it.

 ## Installation
 ### I already have IMUNES